History

 – Preface to the first proceedings of a Workshop on Revegetation of High-Altitude Disturbed Lands, held in Ft.
 Collins January 31 to February 1, 1974

-Three people shared equally in the organizing of the first “Committee for High Altitude Revegetation (HAR)” as it was called in 1976: W.A.
-(Bill) Berg from CSU, Robin Cuany of CSU, and James A. (Jim) Brown of Climax Molybdenum Company.
-According to Larry Brown—former chairman of the committee for some 22 years—Jim Ludwig of Climax Molybdenum Company, more than anyone else, must be given credit for starting the HAR committee.
+Three people shared equally in the organizing of the first “Committee for High Altitude Revegetation”: W.A.
+(Bill) Berg and Robin Cuany of CSU, and James A. (Jim) Brown of Climax Molybdenum Company.
+According to Larry Brown (former chairman of the committee for ~22 years), Jim Ludwig of Climax Molybdenum Company, more than anyone else, deserves credit for starting the HAR Committee.
 Jim Ludwig was very concerned about reclaiming disturbances at Climax Mine and he began to sponsor and to encourage research on tailing and other mine wastes as early as 1969.
 Some of the first research was done by Bill Berg and Robin Cuany of CSU, along with graduate student Henry Barrau.
 In late 1973, Jim Ludwig (through Climax) provided some funding and had Jim Brown (who was working for Ludwig at the time) contact Cuany and Berg to organize a workshop to “disseminate information regarding revegetating high elevation disturbed lands.”